RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Interactables
 **All the interactables** (Scrappers, Printers, Shrines) are now faster to use than the vanilla game, **but they are not instant**.

 **Teleporter Event** is now 15% faster.
-(This change makes the lunar item **Focused Convergence** still have an effect on it's time and not be entirely useless).
+(This change makes the lunar item **Focused Convergence** still be effective on the event and not be considered entirely useless).

 **Shrine of Repair:** Allows you to repair one consumed/untiered item **or** revert a void item to its original rarity.

-**Drop items:** You can now drop items from your inventory except for Lunar and Void items.
+**Drop items:** You can now drop items from your inventory by clicking on them, except for Lunar and Void items.